Tavi – The Kingdom of Tonga's Legendary Ascetic

 What to do?
 He decided that he might find a place where life was worth living in the South Pacific and very possibly in the Kingdom of Tonga.
 He read that Tonga had land laws that would prevent Western domination and a sovereign that could be talked to rather than the impersonality of a democracy.
 The only thing left to do was to get there.

-In 2006, Tavi's Danish biographer, Leif Møller gave me this picture of Tavi.
-This must be Tavi's hut on Hunga.
+In 2006, Tavi’s Danish biographer Leif Møller gave me this picture.
+This must be Tavi’s hut on Hunga — where a Dane went alone to decide whether life was worth living.

 His tools in Hunga consisted of a spoon that he used to eat wild papaya and a stainless steel bush knife that he used to hack open sprouted coconuts.
 He had a small garden, but most of his food came from foraging.